 Is the 1More Stylish good for phone calls?

 As depicted by the mic’s frequency response chart above, the microphone isn’t great.
-Just like our headphone frequency response charts, the platonic ideal is a flat line along the 0 mark.
+Just like our headphone frequency response charts, the platonic ideal is a flat line along the 0-mark.
 The sharp incline from 10-500Hz means it attenuates low-frequency voices.
 Males, in particular, will sound unnatural when speaking through the 1More Stylish headset.
-Even my voice, while low for a female but not unusually so, sounds distant.
+Even my voice, while low for a female, sounds distant.

-How do the 1More Stylish True Wireless earbuds stack up against the competition?
+How do the 1More Stylish True Wireless earbuds stack up against the 1More True Wireless ANC?

 The 1More Stylish True Wireless earbuds have been met with increasing competition from Creative, JLab, and Anker, all of which have total wireless earbuds retailing for less than $100.
 Although 1More is respected for its reasonably priced, high-quality audio products, standing out from the crowd is harder than ever.
 Mono listening is a great feature of the earbuds, one of my favorite things about them, but it’s something we’re seeing from more and more alternatives like the JLab JBuds Air Executive and more expensive options like the Master & Dynamic MW07 Go.

 That said, it is rare to see sub-$100 wireless earbuds that support both aptX and AAC Bluetooth codecs, which is an easy way to entice listeners.
 Additionally, the earbuds’ O-hook design is unique and works well to keep the earbuds in place without the added bulk of earhook options like the Powerbeats Pro.
 If you’re not ready to commit to more expensive earbuds, 1More does a great job of providing all the necessities to the general consumer at an affordable cost.